isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-unclog-a-bathroom-sink-drain/index.md

 **Tools and items required** - 2 small buckets - empty - Soap and gloves - Hot water and pointed brush - Pipe wrench - Screwdriver set if needed **Procedure** - Wear gloves - Place a small bucket underneath the sink to trap dirty water. - Using a pipe wrench and screwdriver set, detach and remove the P-trap accessories.

-- Using a brush, wash thoroughly; [the pipes and inside the bends](https://pestpolicy.com/sink-not-draining-but-pipes-clear/)- use soap and hot water mixture to attain the best results. - Rinse the P-trap before assembling.
+- Using a brush, wash thoroughly; [the pipes and inside the bends](https://pestpolicy.com/sink-not-draining-but-pipes-clear/)-use soap and hot water mixture to attain the best results. - Rinse the P-trap before assembling.

 ###  f.
 Using the Snake Drain method